 How to get to Sumbawa?
-Sumbawa is easy to access on a boat or by planethere are flights from the airports of Bali, Lombok or Makassar.
-We then land at the airport of Bima.
-There are also crossings by ferry not too long since Lombok and Flores, as well as various "speed-boats" and cruises that stop over.
+Sumbawa is easy to reach by boat or by plane, there are flights from the airports of Bali, Lombok or Makassar.
+You then land at the airport of Bima.
+There are also crossings by ferry not too long from Lombok and Flores, as well as various "speed-boats" and cruises that stopover.

 I also took advantage of the surface intervals, between two dives, to enjoy the coast.
 I have a dazzled memory of the magnificent Pink Beach, an immaculate, deserted, white-pink sand cove with intense turquoise blue waters...

 Like its neighbor Lombok, the majority of Sumbawa's population is Muslim and most people still live in fairly traditional ways in small villages.
 The main resources of the island are agriculture and livestock, fishing, mining...

 In this season, the relief has yellowish vegetation that contrasts with the soft green of the rice fields.
 As in Komodo and Alor, the climate here is much drier than in Bali.